zouhair/NHLGames/README.md

 Having an issue with NHLGames?
 Head to our [Wiki](https://github.com/NHLGames/NHLGames/wiki) to find a fix.
 Look at the side bar, on the right, to navigate between known issues.
 If you can't find it, feel free to open an [issue](https://github.com/NHLGames/NHLGames/issues).

 # /_Chromecast_
-NHLGames doesn't support Chromecast, but Google Chrome does.
-Follow these steps if you want to play the game on your TV.
+NHLGames doesn't support Chromecast, but VLC 3.0 player and Google Chrome does.
+Follow these steps if you want to play the game on your TV with Chrome.

 ![image](https://cloud.githubusercontent.com/assets/23088305/25557771/3570cf2a-2ce6-11e7-980a-b605b93c66dc.png)